Data & maps · Feedstocks report

 Image credit: New York State Department of Environmental Conservation

-• Harvests yield nutrient-rich biomass that settles well and carries measurable energy density.
+• Harvests yield nutrient-rich biomass with reliable energy potential.

 Hydrilla